-Existing New Jersey law makes it a disorderly persons offense to violate the Governor’s executive orders or to otherwise commit an unlawful or unauthorized act during a State of Emergency.
-A person found guilty of such an offense faces a term of imprncarceration in the county jail of up to six months, a term of probation, and a fine of up to $1,000 plus court costs and other mandatory state assessed financial penalties.
+Existing New Jersey law makes it a disorderly persons offense to violate the Governor’s executive orders or to otherwise commit an unlawful or unauthorized act during the State of Emergency.
+A person found guilty of such an offense faces a term of incarceration in the county jail of up to six months, a term of probation, and a fine of up to $1,000 plus court costs and other mandatory state-assessed financial penalties.

 There have been reports of people being cited for violations of executive orders for a wide range of conduct, including entry into a business without a facemask, failure to require employees to wear protective equipment, and, in one instance, even for driving without a license and getting in a car accident.

 If you or a loved one has been charged with violating an executive order, contact the Law Office of Matthew V. Portella, LLC to speak with our experienced team.
 We have 25 years of experience defending clients’ rights and will fight aggressively to protect you.
 You can reach us at (856) 310-9800 or through our confidential email form.